 - §1.
 The City shall provide health insurance to all employees and their eligible dependents subject to any employee contribution or co-pay as required by New Jersey law.
 The City shall continue to provide a health benefit program including hospitalization, medical treatment, major medical coverage, surgical fees and all other benefits included in the New Jersey State Health Benefits Program (SHBP).
 Employees will be subject to any co-payment established by the medical coverage selected by the employee.
 The City retains the unilateral right to select the insurance carrier or to be self-insured for the provision of any health benefits, so long as the overall level of benefits or administrative procedures is substantially equivalent to the plans and coverages provided from time to time under the New Jersey State Health Benefits Plan. - §2.
-Effective January 1, 2015, §1 shall be eliminated and the City shall provide health insurance to all employees and their eligible dependents subject to any employee contribution or co-pay as required by New Jersey law.
-Employees may transfer from plan to plan during open enrollment.
-The benefits are more specifically provided for and explained in a brochure available to employees.
-Employees will be subject to any co-payment established by the medical coverage selected by the employee.
-The City retains the unilateral right to select the insurance carrier or to be self-insured for the provision of any health benefits, so long as the overall level of benefits or administrative procedures is substantially equivalent to the plans and coverages provided from time to time under the current plan. - §3.
+Effective January 1, 2020, or as soon as practicable after the ratification of this Agreement, the City shall provide, as the base plan, the State Health Benefits Plan, New Jersey Horizon Direct or Aetna Freedom 15/25 Plan.
+In the event the employee chooses a plan with a higher premium, the employee shall pay the difference in the premium between the NJ Direct 15/25 or Freedom 15/25 Plan and the plan selected.
+No reimbursements or compensation will be paid in the event an employee chooses a plan with a lower premium than the NJ Direct 15/25 or Freedom 15/25 Plan.
+The City retains the unilateral right to select the insurance carrier or to be self-insured for the provision of any health benefits, so long as the overall level of benefits or administrative procedures is substantially equivalent to the plans and coverages provided from time to time under the current plan.

+§3.
 The City shall provide a generic prescription plan for employees and their eligible dependents.
 A federally approved generic equivalent, if available, will be dispensed for name brand unless an employee's physician specifically requires name brand.
 An employee who receives name brand when generic is available shall pay the cost difference between the name brand and generic, except if the attending physician specifies no substitute for name brand.
 This cost will not be applied to the employee's deductible.
 The co-pays are as follows: